YouTube

 MANILA IS THE TRUE SOUTH EAST ASIAN EXPERIENCE YOU’RE AFTER!

-Because of this, the capital Manila can often get over looked.
-Don’t be put off when reading the many itineraries telling you to head straight to the islands.
-It’s easy for us to fly in and sit on a beach or island hop for the next few weeks, but spending a few days in Manila will open your eyes to things you will have never experienced and will leave you much better off for it.
-I’ll admit even I wasn’t won over on my arrival but I got out, accepted it for what it was and explored the city.
-It wasn’t long until it had completely won me over!
+Because of this, the capital Manila can often get overlooked.
+Do not be put off when reading the many itineraries telling you to head straight to the islands.
+It is easy for us to fly in and sit on a beach or island hop for the next few weeks, but spending a few days in Manila will open your eyes to things to see in Manila, Philippines, you will have never experienced and will leave you much better off for it.
+I will admit even I was not won over on my arrival, but I got out, accepted it for what it was and explored the city.
+It was not long until it had completely won me over!
 I enjoyed the chaos and meeting some of the most charming locals I have ever met!!

 WHERE IS MANILA?